Updated: Jun 22

 Expand your Options

-This post is dedicated to those who are willing to take the next step with Product Targeting ads.
+This post is dedicated to those who are willing to take the next step with Product Targeting ads (aka ASIN targeting or Product Attribute Targeting).
 You know who you are.
 You get that the expensive tactics to rank on Page 1 have diminished in value especially because of how crammed Amazon has become with Sponsored Ads.
 Amazon was smart to make them look just like native listings, so they could hide them in plain sight, and collect more dollars for each click from shoppers who can’t tell them apart.

 As of 2020, you not only need to worry about winning organic keywords, you’ve also got to win ad placements, wherever you can find opportunities!
 The good news is that there are plenty of placements to show your ads and we will show you exactly where.
 Below we talk about 10 different ideas to identify ASINs to target, so you can show up in their funnel and catch attention in ways that keyword targeting can’t.
 Here we go.